Euler-Cauchy Equation

 \[[m(m-1) + am + b]x^m = 0\]From this, we obtain the auxiliary equation

-As with homogeneous linear ODEs with constant coefficients, we can divide the cases into three categories based on the sign of the discriminant $(1-a)^2 - 4b$ of the auxiliary equation ($\ref{eqn:auxiliary_eqn}$):
+As with Homogeneous Linear ODEs with Constant Coefficients, we can divide this into three cases based on the sign of the discriminant $(1-a)^2 - 4b$ of the auxiliary equation ($\ref{eqn:auxiliary_eqn}$).

 - $(1-a)^2 - 4b = 0$: Real double root